contao/docs/docs/dev/framework/response-context.md

 $schemaManager->collectFinalScriptFromGraphs()
 ```

+### The `CspHandler`

+The `CspHandler` allows you to modify Content Security Policies for the current Contao request, when enabled in the
+website root.
+A detailed description can be found in its [dedicated article][CspHandler].

 ## Future

 The Response Context will likely be the place where additional possibilities will be introduced such as